jrvjrv/mac/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

+## Summary

+This is a demo of using [a https://github.com/knsv/mermaid]mermaid(/a) in Angular, and in particular capturing node click events.
+The page for this demo website has more description, and the code obviously has the best details.

+NOTE!
+There are two defects in the versions of two packages, mermaid & @types/mermaid.
+Follow the directions on the demo web page to work around these defects.
+The defects are not with communicating between mermaid and Angular, but you need to work around them to get this demo to work.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.